About

 In addition, there are grants in the form of tax credits for low-income families and the Medicaid, which subsidizes health insurance.
 For many single mothers with no income, this may be the only option for coverage.

-Whether you’re a single mother “going back to school” or need help paying for bills, listed below are some, if not all, “grants for single moms”most of which are administered at the state level.
+Whether you’re a single mother “going back to school” or need help paying for bills, listed below are some, if not all, “grants for single moms” — most of which are administered at the state level.

 Though it isn’t a guaranteed entitlement, they are freely awarded on the basis of economic hardship — meaning priority is given to those with “the absolute highest levels of need”.

-Federal Pell Grant #
+Federal Pell Grant

 Beginning in the 2024—25 award year, Pell Grant eligibility will be determined by a new formula.
 For many, this new formula, called the Student Aid Index (SAI), will make it easier than ever to be eligible for federal financial aid programs such as the Pell Grant.

 Pell Grant is America’s largest student aid program that provides grants to the neediest students to attend college.
-These grants are awarded on a sliding scale, ranging from $750 to $7,395 for the 2023—24 academic year.
+These grants are awarded on a sliding scale, ranging from $815 to $8,145 for the 20252026 academic year.

-These need-based grants offer one way for single mothers of limited means to “go back to school” and re-enter the workforce.
+These need-based education grants offer one way for single mothers of limited means to “go back to school” and re-enter the workforce.

 And it’s free money that does not need to be repaid.